ibm-cloud-docs/vpc/vsi-profile-details-confidential-computing-gen3-x86.md

 | 17-48           | 12          | 10        |
 | 49+             | 12          | 15        |
 {: caption="Confidential computing profile family limits for vCPU, maximum volumes, and maximum network interfaces" caption-side="bottom"}

+### Boot volume profiles
+{: #cc-volume-profiles}

+In the current release of {{site.data.keyword.block_storage_is_short}} offering, only first-generation volumes from the tiered and custom volume profile families can be used as boot volumes for the Confidential Computing instances if secure boot is needed.
+Second-generation boot volumes with the `sdp` profile do not support secure boot.

 ## SGX limitations
 {: #cc-vsi-sgx-limitations}